starwarsfan/shadow-control/README.md

 # Installation

 Install **Shadow Control** using HACS is recommended.
-To do so, add https://github.com/starwarsfan/shadow-control as custom repository to HACS.
 Search and download **Shadow Control** within HACS.
 After that, restart Home-Assistant and add the integration.

 # Configuration